moamenothman/Ivolve-tasks/Docker-1-lab3/README.md

 Successfully containerized and deployed a Java Spring Boot application using Docker.

-The application was built, packaged, and executed inside a Docker container running on Docker Desktop with WSL 2 integration.
+The application was built, packaged, and executed inside a Docker container.